-Grade 10 Grade 11 Grade 12 SCO 6: evaluate how identity and culture are portrayed in a variety of texts SCO 6: evaluate how ideologies are portrayed in a variety of texts
+Grade 11 Grade 12 SCO 6: evaluate how ideologies are portrayed in a variety of texts

-- a. read a wide variety of print, and visual/multimedia texts (e.g., advertising, film, journalism, music videos, social media posts, television) from different provinces, countries, and cultures including Indigenous perspectives and selections inclusive of gender identity, and sexual orientation that promote equality and enhance students understanding of a diverse society - b. identify the author's portrayal of gender and socioeconomic status - c. analyse gender and socioeconomic status in a variety of texts - d. pose questions to clarify understanding - e. consider their own and others' interpretation of a text - f. seek further information to clarify understanding - g. assess reliability of information - h. make connections among different texts - i. share viewpoints and perspectives with others - j. use examples from text to justify viewpoints and perspectives - k. respect the needs, rights, and responsibilities or others
+- a. read a wide variety of print, and visual/multimedia texts (e.g., advertising, film, journalism, music videos, social media posts, television) from different provinces, countries, and cultures including Indigenous perspectives and selections inclusive of gender identity, and sexual orientation that promote equality and enhance students understanding of a diverse society - b. identify the author's portrayal of ideology - c. analyse ideology in a variety of texts - d. pose questions to clarify understanding - e. consider their own and others' interpretation of a text - f. seek further information to clarify understanding - g. assess reliability of information - h. make connections among different texts - i. share viewpoints and perspectives with others - j. use examples from text to justify viewpoints and perspectives - k. respect the needs, rights, and responsibilities of others